Step on a mine

 Where does all this start ?
 The obvious suggestion must be at he moment of injury.

-The so-called “unexpected survivors” appear to age more quickly, develope hypertension, coronary artery disease and chronic kidney disease sooner than their peers.
+The so-called “unexpected survivors” and those with lesser blast injuries appear to age more quickly, develop hypertension, coronary artery disease and chronic kidney disease sooner than their peers.

 They may suffer long term PAIN which is especially challenging to manage.

 There are also the obvious long term effects of blast injury – missing limbs, deafness, shortness of breath.

 What of conditions that have only been widely recognised since the wars in Iraq and Afghanistan. – Heterotrophic Ossification ?
 Muscle, tendons and blood vessels which progressively become ossified and turn into bone requiring yet more surgery.